 To make it clearer, let’s check the list of 9 rational and 9 emotional demands below.
-Each demand will be followed by benefit elements that your brand can utilize.
+Each demand will be followed by factors that your brand can utilize.

-- Make the task working easier: Faster, safer, higher quality, longer using life-time, better experiences, more energy, etc.
+- Make the task working easier: Faster, safer, higher quality, long using lifetime, better experiences, more energy, etc.

-- Save money: Get discount, high product value, future investment, risk reduction.
+- Save money: Get a discount, give high product value, include future investment, and get risk reduction.

 - Bring benefits for the family: More comfortable, memory saving, education support, better living style.

-- Get smarter: Provide knowledge, new skills, maximize productivity, advice, and solution.
+- Get smarter: Provide knowledge, and new skills, maximize productivity, give advice, and solutions.

-- Simple life: Integrated services, effective, systematic process, low cost, easy to use.
+- Get life simpler: Integrated services, effective, systematic process, low cost, easy to use.

-- Physical health: Mental benefits, accident/illness risk reduction.
+- Improve physical health: Mental benefits, accident/illness risk reduction.

-- Keep connection: Newset technology, keep contact, social & community connection.
+- Keep connection: Newest technology, keep contact, social & community connection.

-- Experiences: Luxury serivices, fast responce, good customer services.
+- Experiences: Luxury services, fast response, good customer service.

 - Satisfy the knowledge curiosity: Knowledge, intelligence, enlightenment, wisdom.

-- Control/manage/dominant: To be respected, to be safe, to be trusted, to be relied upon.
+- Feeling control/manage/dominant: To be respected, to be safe, to be trusted, to be relied upon.